5 Fun Date Ideas in Saratoga That Won't Burn a Hole in Your Wallet

 Embrace the History of Saratoga at the Saratoga Springs History Museum

 With a city motto like "Health, History, Horses," it's important to take in Saratoga's long and riveting history.
 At the Canfield Casino situated in the thick of Congress Park, you will find the Saratoga Springs History Museum.
-Originally founded as the Saratoga Historical Society over a century ago, this archive houses 15,000 artifacts and over 300,000 images of Saratoga Springs.
+Originally founded as the Saratoga Historical Society over a century ago, this museum houses 15,000 artifacts and over 300,000 images of Saratoga Springs.
 The three-story edifice is constantly changing up its exhibits to foster new learning of public history.
+Admission is affordable, costing $10/adult.